Third-Party Administrators (TPA)

 - The partnership shall notify the Commissioner within thirty (30) days if any individual licensed on its behalf has been terminated or is no longer associated with or employed by the partnership.

-- Any person making application as an administrator or currently licensed as an administrator under the TPA Act shall provide a National Association of Insurance Commissioner (NAIC) Biographical Affidavit and a comprehensive review of the background report by an independent third-party NAIC-approved vendor as required for domestic insurers pursuant to the insurance laws of this state.
+- Any person making application as an administrator or currently licensed as an administrator under the TPA Act shall provide a National Association of Insurance Commissioner (NAIC) Biographical Affidavit and a comprehensive review of the background report by an independent third-party NAIC-approved vendor as required for domestic insurers pursuant to the insurance laws of this state. *The independent third-party background check will no longer be required for applications submitted after 11/1/2023.

 Self-reporting Actions – The administrator shall report to the OID any administrative or criminal action taken against the administrator in another jurisdiction or by another governmental agency in this state within thirty (30) calendar days of the final disposition of the matter.
 This report shall include: